ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

   this.salary = salary;
 }

-// Creating multiple object which have similar property but diff value assigned to object property. var employee1 = new Employee('John', 'Moto', 24, '5000$');
+// Creating multiple object which have a similar property but diff value assigned to object property. var employee1 = new Employee('John', 'Moto', 24, '5000$');
 var employee1 = new Employee('Ryan', 'Jor', 26, '3000$');
 var employee1 = new Employee('Andre', 'Salt', 26, '4000$');